 Lower School is for children aged 6-11 years (Classes 1 – 5)

 Greenwich Steiner School follows the European model and norm in Scandinavian countries, where formal education (literacy and numeracy) only start when a child is developmentally ready.
-That’s why we pride ourselves on offering your child an education that is age-appropriate. [hyperlink to educational features on the same] This is typically in the September after a child’s sixth birthday.
+That’s why we pride ourselves on offering your child an education that is age-appropriate.
+This is typically in the September after a child’s sixth birthday.

 Starting school is a hugely important step for a child.
 Laying the foundations for the rest of his or her life, we seek to nurture the whole well-being of your child within the Steiner Waldorf curriculum.

 At our school, we believe that your child’s emotional and social life is as important as their intellectual and cognitive abilities.

 Why have the same teacher for the first five years?